paulbalandan/liaison-revision/README.md

 ## System Requirements

 Liaison Revision requires PHP 7.3+ to run.
-It also requires the PHP extensions `ext-intl` and `ext-mbstring` to be installed.
+It also requires the PHP extension `ext-intl` to be installed.
 Additionally, you can have the `ext-dom` extension enabled to use the `XmlLogHandler`.

-Liaison Revision needs to run on versions of CodeIgniter 4 greater than v4.0.4 due to the classes used within the library which are not available on v4.0.4 and below.
+Liaison Revision needs to run on versions of CodeIgniter 4 __greater than v4.0.4__ due to the classes used within the library which are not available on v4.0.4 and below.
 You can also opt to use the develop branch for the latest changes.